 A large percentage of holes we drill are intended to be done straight, perfectly perpendicular to the surface.
 Makers may lack one thus requiring a specific set up to make their project a success.
 Though important, absence of a drill press shouldn’t render your project impossible.
 Yes, DIY freaks can still drill straight holes without a drill press, wondering how?
 It’s understood, read on.
 The following hacks may prove handy.

-How To Drill Straight Without A Drill Press
+How to Drill a Straight Hole Without a Drill Press – Step by Step Guide

 1. Use of the CD method